2. Language provision

 However, make sure your provider suggests a solution that reflects your specific needs and meets your overall objectives.

-Cost can be a key differentiator between providers, but rarely tells the full story.
+The cost of implementing a whistleblower hotline can be a key differentiator between providers, but rarely tells the full story.
 To find out about our service, please visit our hotline reporting and intake page.

 To request pricing, please visit our pricing page.